qoherent/ria-hub-docs/docs/content/.Administration/backup-and-restore.md

 docker exec -u <OS_USERNAME> -it -w <--tempdir> $(docker ps -qf 'name=^<NAME_OF_DOCKER_CONTAINER>$') bash -c '/usr/local/bin/gitea dump -c </path/to/app.ini>'
 ```

-\*Note: `--tempdir` refers to the temporary directory of the docker environment used by Gitea; if you have not specified a custom `--tempdir`, then Gitea uses `/tmp` or the `TMPDIR` environment variable of the docker container.
+\*Note: `--tempdir` refers to the temporary directory of the docker environment used by RIA Hub; if you have not specified a custom `--tempdir`, then RIA Hub uses `/tmp` or the `TMPDIR` environment variable of the docker container.
 For `--tempdir` adjust your `docker exec` command options accordingly.

 The result should be a file, stored in the `--tempdir` specified, along the lines of: `gitea-dump-1482906742.zip`